Frequently Asked Questions

 No. Your health insurance premium includes both medical and prescription drug coverage.
 If you choose to enroll in a different Medicare Part D plan, you will be dropped from the Navitus MedicareRx (PDP) plan and you will have to pay an additional premium to the other plan you enroll in.
 However, you will still have secondary coverage with the supplemental wrap benefits under the WPE group health insurance program.
 There is no partial refund of the WPE group health insurance premium if you choose to enroll in a different PDP.
 Navitus will coordinate coverage with Medicare and pay secondary claims after Medicare processes your prescription claims from the other Medicare Part D plan, minus the applicable copayments and coinsurance that are your responsibility.
 If you enroll in another Medicare Part D plan and you intend to stay in that program, notify ETF immediately.
 If ETF enrolls you in Navitus MedicareRx, you will be automatically disenrolled from your other plan by CMS.

 Each employer has the option to offer the Uniform Dental Benefit to employees and annuitants.
-Please contact your employer to see if you have the Uniform Dental Benefit available to you in 2016.
+Please contact your employer to see if you have the Uniform Dental Benefit available to you.

 For additional information, please view the dental section of the Group Health Insurance Changes for 2016 FAQ.